-I am starting at Elon University in August 2015 as an assistant professor of finance.
-For the previous five years, I was an assistant professor of finance at Quinnipiac University in Hamden, CT.
+I am an assistant professor of finance at Elon University in Elon, NC.
+Previously, I was an assistant professor of finance at Quinnipiac University in Hamden, CT.
 My research interests include financial institutions and performance measurement, with a particular focus on hedge funds.
 My co-authors and I have a paper on hedge fund reporting biases that was published in the Review of Financial Studies.
-Another paper on the use of discretionary hedge fund liquidity restrictions by hedge funds was recently published in the Journal of Financial Economics.
+Another paper on the use of discretionary liquidity restrictions by hedge funds was recently published in the Journal of Financial Economics.
 Our work on how funds-of-hedge-funds form their portfolios is published in Management Science.
 Our research has been featured by The Economist, The Financial Times, Alpha, and Reuters.

 At Elon University, I have taught introductory finance, portfolio management, and financial modeling.
 While at Quinnipiac, I taught introductory finance, financial modeling, and portfolio management at the undergraduate level, as well as portfolio management and a CFA review course for MBA students.
 I also taught the applied portfolio management sequence, where students manage an equity portfolio with roughly $1.7 million in assets under management.

 I received a Ph.D. in Finance from Arizona State University (2010), a Masters in Economics from Duke University (2005), and a B.S. in Business Administration (Finance) from the University of North Carolina at Chapel Hill (2000).
 After graduating from UNC, I worked for the UNC Management Company, the endowment arm of the university.
 I have been a CFA Charterholder since 2003.